clugen/clugenr/README.md

 ## Summary

-**clugenr** is an [R] implementation of the *clugen* algorithm for generating multidimensional clusters.
+**clugenr** is an [R] implementation of the *clugen* algorithm for generating multidimensional clusters with arbitrary distributions.
 Each cluster is supported by a line segment, the position, orientation and length of which guide where the respective points are placed.

 ## How to install